-The MEd program in Teaching Special Education seeks to prepare teachers who can maximize students' success in inclusive settings.
+The MEd program in Teaching Special Education is a hybrid program that seeks to prepare teachers who can maximize students' success in inclusive settings.
 The program emphasizes:

-- The role of the teacher as direct provider, collaborator, and connector to community-based learning. - The context of the student as family member, classroom/school participant, and societal contributor. - The curriculum as a means to give knowledge of the activities in which students engage in order to achieve appropriate knowledge, skills, and values.
+- The role of the teacher as direct provider, collaborator, and connector to community-based learning. - The context of the student as a classroom/school participant, and societal contributor. - The curriculum as a means to give knowledge of the activities in which students engage in order to achieve appropriate knowledge, skills, and values.